remarkablemark/html-react-parser/.github/CONTRIBUTING.md

 git log -1 --pretty=format:"%s" | npx commitlint
 ```

-Push to your fork and [submit a pull request][pr].
+Push to your fork and [create a pull request][pr].

 [pr]: https://github.com/remarkablemark/html-react-parser/compare/

 At this point you're waiting on us.
-We like to comment on pull requests
+We'll try to review pull requests within
-within three business days (and, typically, one business day).
-We may suggest
-changes, improvements, or alternatives.
+1-3 business days.
+We may suggest changes, improvements, and/or alternatives.

 Things that will improve the chance that your pull request will be accepted: